The Ultimate Dyno Session Preparation Guide

 Make sure the oil is at the correct level.
 Some top up oil can be an idea to bring with you.
 The engine should be oil leak free – oil carries risks.
 Luckily we have had very few fires on the Dyno, and have been always able to act quickly without suffering any vehicle damage (we invest heavily in fire safety), but the ones we have had have ALL been caused from oil getting onto hot exhausts, often always from retro fitted oil coolers blowing pipes off, or overtightened adapters cracking, or oil pressure gauge oil lines leaking.
 If your engine is a fresh build and you plan on using the Dyno for break in procedure, it can be good practice to first use a break in oil and then change the oil and filter, so bring the necessary items with you.
 Oil breather system is another overlooked area, typically when these systems are modified and often catch cans with too smaller breather filters are used and the crankcase pressurises causing the engine to try and breathe through seals, resulting in oil leaks.

 Perhaps the most common one….
 Fuel.
 You would be surprised how many Dyno sessions are stopped due to running out of fuel.
 You will be using plenty of it!
-So make sure there is plenty in the tank, and if it’s a high power vehicle, in particular for mapping, bring extra!
+So make sure there is plenty in the tank, and if it’s a high power vehicle, bring extra!
 Importantly make sure you bring the correct fuel, by this we mean if your engine runs on 98 octane, make sure that’s what’s in the tank.
 It’s important to be fresh fuel too!
 Very often we find ourselves working with stale or contaminated fuel and running into problems, so if your vehicle has been stood a while, it can be a good idea to flush the system first and replace the filters.

 Air leaks, although not a safety concern, do lead to lengthy diagnosis, especially on carburettors and intake manifolds, turbo boost leaks, split diaphragms, vacuum hoses etc. The easiest way to test this is with a smoke pressure test, or, although not as thorough, you can spray water around suspect leaky joints and listen if the engine note changes.